allianceauth/allianceauth/docs/installation/services/mumble.md

     sudo apt-get install python-software-properties mumble-server

-You will also need to install the python dependencies for the authenticator script:
+Download the appropriate authenticator release from https://github.com/allianceauth/mumble-authenticator and install the python dependencies for it:

-    pip install -r thirdparty/Mumble/requirements.txt
+    pip install -r requirements.txt

 ## Configuring Mumble
 Mumble ships with a configuration file that needs customization.
 By default it’s located at /etc/mumble-server.ini.
 Open it with your favourite text editor: